 Oxford Mutual Aid formed in response to the Covid-19 crisis.
 We are a grassroots community support group and action network.
 Our team have significant experience working with at-risk communities and have long standing relationships with local charities and food banks.

 This crisis has overwhelmed local infrastructure.
 As charities and social services scale down their operations, we are focusing on seeking out all those vulnerable people who are struggling to access support.

-Our Core Volunteers include healthcare professionals, teachers, trade union organizers, local business people, and crisis hotline operators.
+Our Core Volunteers include healthcare professionals, teachers, trade union organisers, local business people, and crisis hotline operators.
 Together, we have extensive experience across a broad range of areas.
-We are working with Oxford City Council, the NHS, the Gatehouse, SOFEA, Asylum Welcome, Ark-T, Refugee Resource, the Oxford Homeless Project, Oxford Together, Good Food Oxford, and many other organizations.
+We are working with Oxford City Council, the NHS, the Gatehouse, SOFEA, Asylum Welcome, Ark-T, Refugee Resource, the Oxford Homeless Project, Oxford Together, Good Food Oxford, and many other organisations.

 What We Do

 This is a unique crisis, and while we need to be adaptable as possible, we are currently focusing on three main areas: